How Experiments work behind the scenes

 Reverting modifications

 For each applied modification, the SDK / Modifications script stores an inverse of the modification in a so-called "revert queue".
 This queue is used whenever the experiment had to be reverted.
-For example, when the Experiments editor needs to refresh the preview (it needs to revert the previous experiment preview), or when you change pages in a single page application.
+For example, when the Experiments editor needs to refresh the preview (it needs to revert the previous experiment preview), or when you change pages in a single page application (if the SDK is configured to do that using the Single-page application options).

 👍